 |L3||greater than 1012 Ω||B|

 As of January 2014, Material Motion, Inc. now has been approved to weave CROHMIQ ® Static Protective Type D FIBC Fabric.
-If you have any questions about the electrostatic classification of FIBC’s, please contact your Material Motion representative.
+If you have any questions about the electrostatic hazard classification of FIBC’s, please contact your Material Motion representative.